 One of the most distressing situations any individual can face is criminal drug charges.
 In these circumstances, it is vital to have a lawyer who will support and help you.
 At Tommalieh Law we know the scope and magnitude of a drug possession charge.
-Therefore, all of our Aurora drug charge lawyers specialize in dealing with these types of situations to get our clients a positive resolution, regardless of the charges.
+Our Tinley Park drug charge lawyers specialize in dealing with these types of situations to get our clients a positive resolution, regardless of the charges.

 If you would like more information about how our attorneys can help you in your case, please do not hesitate to contact a criminal defense lawyer immediately at (708) 232-0017.
 Also, keep in mind that for your convenience, we offer free consultations to evaluate your case.

 This issue is a bit complex to understand since the state legislature has decided to take a stand on a specific drug in total contradiction to the federal legislation, and that is with respect to medical marijuana.
 Currently, in the majority of states in America, it is legal to use medical marijuana, and all products derived from it, for example, its extracts and oils.
 Illinois is no exception, although, in theory, it is illegal under federal law.

 The causes for which you may face drug charges in Illinois are primarily broken down as: